 - A curriculum vitae "biosketch" of the Principal Investigator;

 - Letter of support from the investigator's division director or department chair*;

 - Letter of support from significant collaborators*;

 - Letter from the office of research administration of the sponsoring agency*;

 - IRB or IACUC Approval Letter.
 If you do not have your approval letter, please upload a letter of exception or a statement detailing the status of your approval letter in its place.*

-- For Resubmission Grants only: copy of the original proposal and the reviewer comments;
+- For Resubmission Grants only: the relevant NIH summary statement;

 - For Resubmission Grants only: Rough estimate of the total budget for resubmission: direct and indirect costs for each budget year of the project and the total for full project period.

 *Letters must be in Word, Excel, PDF, or JPG formats and must be submitted through our online system.